Luke3311/Luke3311/README.md

 <h1>Hi, Im Luke! </h1>
-🌱 I’m currently studying Physics and Astronomy at the University of Nottingham
+🔭 I’m currently studying Physics and Astronomy at the University of Nottingham 🌱 I’m currently working on learning javascript and sharpening my python skills

 <h2>👨‍💻 Projects:</h2>